 As an overseas Part 21 POA Holder (approval issued by the NAA of an EU member state or directly by EASA), do I need to apply for a UK third country approval to be able to continue to supply production parts to the UK with an EASA Form 1?

-No, provided your NAA/EASA Part 21G approval is in place on the date of EU exit (29 March 2019).
+No, provided your NAA/EASA Part 21G approval is in place on the date of EU exit.
 UK legislation would provide for the continued acceptance of EASA Form 1s received from overseas POAs holding valid Part 21G approvals on the day of EU exit for a time-limited period and CAA does not intend to accept applications from such organisations during this period.

-An organisation obtaining Part 21G approval from EASA or an EU Member State after 29 March 2019 would need to make an application as the arrangements for continued acceptance of EASA Form 1s after the date of EU exit would not apply in a non-negotiated withdrawal scenario.
+An organisation obtaining Part 21G approval from EASA or an EU Member State after the date that the UK leaves the EU would need to make an application for a UK third country approval.
+The arrangements for continued acceptance of EASA Form 1s after the date of EU exit would not apply in a non-negotiated withdrawal scenario.